 A Glass from the Past

 Long before stone-age man first used obsidian to create cutting tools, glass has existed in nature.
 Rocks have melted in volcanic eruptions, cooling and hardening into glass.
 Meteorites collided with the planet to form impactites of clear, honey-colored glass.
 And dying sea sponges left behind silica skeletons, a substance used to create glass.
-To understand how this substance changed our world and became the beautiful art we know today, we must examine the history of the craft.
+To understand how this substance changed our world and became the beautiful art we know today as glass bong creations, we must examine the history of the craft.

 Some say glass was originally discovered by Phoenicians.
 They accidentally melted sand while cooking on blocks of soda on the beach.
 Other say that Mesopotamians were the first, as they already understood the how to use a kiln to create a glassy coat on their pottery.
 Because the process was difficult and expensive in ancient times, glass items from the 16th century were typically small.
 The pieces were usually the property of the most prominent members of society, such as priests and aristocrats.